dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * encoding: "String"

-    This MUST be one of the following string:
+    This MUST be one of the following strings:

-    + "base64url": The payload of the document has been base64url encoded and provided as the string value of the body parameter.
+    + "base64url": The payload of the file has been base64url encoded and provided as the string value of the body parameter.

-    + "none": The payload of the document is JSON string safe and can be included without modification as the string value to the pody parameter.
+    + "none": The payload of the file is JSON string safe and can be included without modification as the string value to the pody parameter.

 ## Externally Referenced Files

 Files and data stored externally from the vCon MUST be signed to ensure that they have not been modified.
-The [LM-OTS] method of signing externally referenced files is described in section XXXX of this document.
+Use of the [LM-OTS] method of signing externally referenced files is described in section XXXX of this document.
-Objects that refer to a document which is externally stored from the vCon MUST have the parameters: url, alg and signature.
+Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.

 ### url

-The [HTTPS] URL where the externally referenced document is stored, is provided in the url parameter.
+The [HTTPS] URL where the externally referenced file is stored, is provided in the url parameter.
-HTTPS MUST be used for retrieval to protect the privacy of the contents of the document.
+HTTPS MUST be used for retrieval to protect the privacy of the contents of the file.

 * url: "String"

 ### alg

-The alg parameter dsecribed the method used for signing the document payload at the given url.
+The alg parameter dsecribed the method used for signing the file payload at the given url.
-Only one method of signing of externally referenced documents is defined in this document.
+Only one method of signing of externally referenced files is defined in this document.
 So only one value is defined for the alg parameter.

 *  alg: "String"

     This MUST be the following string:

-    + "lm-ots":  The algorithm used for signing the externally referenced document is [LM-OTS] as described in section XXXX of this document.
+    + "lm-ots":  The algorithm used for signing the externally referenced file is [LM-OTS] as described in section XXXX of this document.

 ### signature